communitiesuk/delta-common-infrastructure/docs/security/06_secrets.md

 ## Terraform state

-TODO: Try and ensure state compromise would not directly compromise the environment So remove bastion SSH key, AWS access keys.
+TODO DT-170: Try and ensure state compromise would not directly compromise the environment So remove bastion SSH key, AWS access keys.

 ## Secrets Manager